Ludicon/spark-unity/README.md

 - **Slideshow**: Loads textures from `StreamingAssets/Textures/` and compresses them on the fly.
 - **Plasma**: Displays a procedural plasma effect and compresses it in real-time.
 - **Mipmap**: Loads a texture, generates mipmaps in the GPU and compresses them.
+- **glTF**: Loads a glTF model using the glTFast importer and encodes its textures.
 - **Benchmark**: Measures the compression performance of every format.

 ## Requirements